SebastianWolter1/SebastianWolter1/README.md

 # Hello, my name is Seb

-I am a Web Developer, currently looking for new challenges.
+I am a Web Developer, working for Brandung GmbH as a Frontend Developer.

 ## Tech Stack